jaxxstorm/leebriggs.co.uk/_posts/2022-05-09-learning-to-love-yaml.md

 {% include youtube.html id='M29CYYyRnqA' %}
 <br>

 YAML is the "marmite" of infrastructure as code.
-If you ask a software engineer or DevOps practitioner what they think of YAML, they'll more than likely tell you their write their entire production infrastructure in thousands of lines of YAML, or they'll claw our their eyes and run screaming from the room.
+If you ask a software engineer or DevOps practitioner what they think of YAML, they may tell you they write their entire production infrastructure in thousands of lines of YAML, or they could claw our their eyes and run screaming from the room.
 There doesn't seem to be much of a middle ground.
 If you've read this blog [before]({% post_url 2019-02-07-why-are-we-templating-yaml %}) and even as recently as [this week]({% post_url 2022-05-04-deploying-kubernetes-clusters-in-absurd-languages %}) you'll be aware I fall firmly on the "hate it" side of what I'm going to call "the marmite spectrum".

 The biggest problem I have with YAML is not the language itself, but the way it's shoehorned into situations it has no reasonable right to be involved in.
 One of those situations is complex infrastructure as code definitions.